harryhanYuhao/ln/kernel/note.md

 Note, it is recommand to have `CONFIG_EXT4_FS=y` in the config file.

-### Compile the kernel (may take hours)
+### Compile the kernel (may take hours on older computers)

 Use the command `make -j8` to compile the kernel.
 The number 8 is the number of threads to use.
-It is recommand to use the total number of the thread a cpu has.
+Do not exceed the number of physical threads a of the cpu.

 Use `nproc` to get the number of threads a cpu has.